rodoulak/Desalsim_web/source/Tutorials/Example_1_Tutorial.rst

 3. Running the Simulation models
 =========================
 3.1.
-Create treatment chain
+Create treatment train
 ------------
-To create the treatment chain, the required units have to be imported.
+To create the treatment train, the required units have to be imported.
 For **Example 1** which consists of four technologies:

 - Nanofiltration (NF),